devanshnischal/nginx-project/README.md

 1. I have written Dockerfile to create the image and docker-compose.yaml to start our 3 containers.
-2. On the Vm run : docker compose up --build -d to create containers
+2. On the Vm run : docker compose up --build -d to create containers [Make sure you first move the nginx.conf file to /etc/nginx and then dockerize the code ]

 3. run docker ps to see the status of our running containers

 On the web browser type :